Blanket Chests: A Celebration of a higher level of craftsmanship

 Once I began this book I could hardly put it down.
 Anyone with an eye for fine furniture and innovative design will find it a delight.
 And furniture-builders with a yen to design and build their own masterpiece blanket chests will find plenty here to jumpstart the process.

-Here's how to buy a copy of Blanket Chests and save 25%
+Here's how to buy a copy of

 The author is a woodworker, writer and photographer living in Delaplane, Virginia, in the foothills of the Blue Ridge Mountains with his wife, four cats and a woodshop full of power and hand tools.